Inspiring People to Thrive in God's Word

 The Bible was written by men divinely inspired by God and is the revelation to man.
 God is therefore the author of all scriptures.
 It is without any mixture of error.
 All scripture is a true and trustworthy testimony to Christ who is the focus of divine revelation.

 — Exodus 24:4, John 5:39, 2 Timothy 3:16, 2 Peter 1:21

-The church is the spiritual body of Christ, which includes all believers under the Lordship of Jesus Christ.
-The church as a whole is comprised of local congregations who regularly gather together for Christ centered worship, prayer, study of the Word, fellowship and evangelism.
+The Church is the spiritual body of Christ, which includes all believers under the Lordship of Jesus Christ.
+The Church as a whole is comprised of local congregations who regularly gather together for Christ centered worship, prayer, study of the Word, fellowship and evangelism.
+The Church's purpose is to go and make disciples of all nations baptizing and teaching them to obey God.
+Its scriptural offices are pastors and deacons.
 Followers of Christ observe the two ordinances of Christ — baptism and the Lord’s Supper.
-Its purpose is to go and make disciples of all nations baptizing and teaching them to obey God.
-Its scriptural offices are pastors and deacons.

 — Matthew 28:19-20; Acts 2:41-47, 6:3-6, 20:28; 1 Corinthians 11:23-26, 12:12-13,27; Ephesians 1:22-23, 2:19-22; Philippians 1:1; Colossians 1:18; 1 Timothy 3:1-15; 1 Peter 5:1-4